 When I say “brand,” I’m betting the things you use most come to mind, like the Apple iPhone in your pocket.
 Or the Facebook app on your Apple iPhone.
 When branding gets done right, we rarely think in generic terms, like smartphone or app.
 We tend to default to the brand.
 Some brands become so interwoven in our culture, they become the thing itself, like calling all tissues Kleenexes or all sticky notes Post-Its.

 Brands have the power to help us build a community around our product or service.
 But how does someone actually build a brand?
+Well, I lot of things contribute including personalised umbrellas to help generate exposure and get the brand into the public eye.

 First, let’s get one myth out of the way.
 Some strategy gurus may suggest that business strategy should get top billing ahead of building your brand, and we agree – to a point.
 Business strategy is definitely important, but if your strategy doesn’t focus on the value you have to offer to customers, you’re on shaky ground.
 Bringing your brand to life helps you define that value and the customer experience you want associated with your product or service.